JakobHuemer/3ahtim-medtwt_wiederholung-keyboardlayout/README.md

 #### Custom Laynguage

-The language can also be selected to fit the users needs and change the bindings of the keys.
-For now only languages with a max of 2 visible bindings per key are allow and that might change.
+Languages can now contain up to 4 symbols per key, that should cover most languages.

 #### Homing key